 Note that while our metric will add these values independently, in practice some of these measures depend on each other.
 For example, a site cannot be preload-ready unless it has HSTS max-age >= 18 weeks and has includeSubDomains.
 This does not conflict with adding the bonus points independently, but it is good to keep in mind.

-A site that implements all of these best practices earns a total of 30 bonus points.
-When added to the baseline score of 70 points for a deployment that enforces HTTPS, this gives such a site the maximum score of 100.
+A site that implements all of these best practices earns a total of 26 bonus points.

 HTTPS and website security experts will notice that this rubric is not 100% complete.
 It does not take into account numerous issues that may adversely affect the security of an HTTPS deployment and would be mitigated according to best practices in a modern deployment, such as: